a212075116/BO2--CW-style-health-bars/readme.md

 zh_dmg    "entityNum:amount:seq:distance;..."
 ```

-LUI reads it; each hit takes a slot from the damage-number pool, anchors to a static
+LUI reads it; each hit takes a slot from the damage-number pool, anchors to a static anchor
-anchor GSC spawns at the hit point, and floats up.
+GSC spawns at the hit point, and floats up. `seq` is a per-player counter used to dedupe,
+so the same hit is never drawn twice across polls.

 **Why not `luinotifyevent` / client field / server dvar?** Those channels are either
 unavailable or their budgets are exhausted in this title.
 The **client dvar +
 `UIExpression.DvarString`** channel is the only one actually proven to reach the LUI.

+**Why a per-entity kill hook instead of a global one?** The mod deliberately grabs **no**
+`level.*` callback singleton (`level.callbackActorDamage`, `level.callbackactorkilled`).
+It registers into the *array*-based damage callback list, where many registrants coexist, and
+assigns only its own per-entity `actor_killed_override` slot.
+That keeps it fully independent
+of any other mod's damage overrides — installing it on top of a weapon-damage mod is safe,
+and the numbers reflect the damage those mods actually dealt.

 ---